Praepost/MOOC-JAVA-II/README.md

 Free to use

-Hope you enjoyed this course like me
+Hope you enjoyed this course like me.